 • Master ASE Certification.

-• L1 Advanced Certification.
+• ASE L1 Certification.

-• Teaching experience preferred - but will train.
+• Teaching experience preferred but will train.

 • Ability to motivate students of diverse backgrounds and learning styles.